The IEX Auction: Pursuing Better Price Discovery

 Disseminate More Frequent and Complete Data — NYSE only publishes auction data every 5–15 seconds and, as discussed above, begins to include d-Quotes later in the auction process.

 In contrast, IEX provides greater transparency into indicative prices, imbalance, and paired shares by disseminating our free auction data once a second and including all participating orders in each dissemination.
+By locking in auction-specific interest when auction data dissemination begins and including all participating interest, IEX Auction data is reliable and actionable.

 Prioritize Price over Time — We believe auctions should be a price discovery mechanism, not a race.
 That’s why, unlike Nasdaq or NYSE, IEX does not offer an order type that only interacts with auction imbalance.